Top 10 Things to Do in Franklinton

 For more info: rehabtavern.com

-Bottoms Up Coffee Co-Op combines a cafe with co-working space, and for a good cause.
-Stop by to rent out a workspace or grab an iced coffee, and Bottoms Up will donate a portion of its earnings to local charities fighting infant mortality.
+The Bottoms Up Coffee shop also features a co-working space known as Cova.
+Stop by to rent out a workspace or grab an iced coffee.
 Get some work done in this cozy corner of Franklinton, or fill up on homemade empanadas.
 Your choice.

 4. Get Your Brew on at Land Grant